 When an error is detected, a stop occurs (control is passed from the execution microprogram) and a retry decision is made by the retry controls.
 The decision involves the error type, the instruction type, and the current retry mode.
 If a decision to retry is made, a status log is performed.
-The status log stores the contents of the maintenance control area into main storage at location 128.
-This storage area is called the status table.
+The status log stores the contents of the maintenance control area into main storage at location 136 (hex 88).
+This scan-out area in storage is referred to as the retry status table.
 The retry-restore microprogram assumes control.